TaylorMonacelli/openunison.github.io/docs/deployauth.md

 | openunison.html.image | A custom NGINX image for the HTML frontend for OpenUnison's apis. |
 | openunison.enable_provisioning | If `true`, enables openunison's provisioning and audit database. |
 | openunison.az_groups | List of groups to authorize access for this cluster |

+## Integrating Other Applications

+OpenUnison can support the authentication for your entire environment, not just Kubernetes!
+Take a look at our [guides for well known applications](../applications).
+Also check out our documentation for [SSO application integration](../documentation/custom-sso).